imransai/Depth-Coefficients-4-DepthCompletion/README.md

 # Implementation Details
 Our system comprises of 32Gb RAM, a 1080 Ti GPU Card and Ubuntu 16.10 as OS.
 Due to limited GPU memory, we needed to train the KITTI data with patches compared to full sized images of KITTI.
 # Prerequisities
-The codebase was developed and tested in Ubuntu 16.10, Tensorflow 1.10 and CUDA 9.0.
+The codebase was developed and tested in Ubuntu 16.10, Tensorflow 1.10, python 3.5, CUDA 9.0 and CuDNN 7.0.
 Please see the tensorflow [installation] (https://www.tensorflow.org/install/pip) for details.
+Make sure you have the right versions of Cuda 9.0 and CudNN available.
+Then steps are:

+1. Create conda environment by `conda create -n tensorflow1.10_py3.5 python=3.5`

+2. Activate the environment by `source activate tensorflow1.10_py3.5`

+3. Install the tensorflow-gpu version by `pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.10.1-cp35-cp35m-linux_x86_64.whl`

+4. Pip install the required libraries: scipy, imageio, matplotlib, easydict, sklearn, scikit-image

 # Dataset Generation
 We use the [KITTI depth completion dataset](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) for training our network.
 KITTI depth completion dataset provides Velodyne HDL-64E as raw lidar scans as input and provide semi-dense annotated ground-truth data for training (see the paper [Sparsity Invariant CNNs](https://arxiv.org/abs/1708.06500)).
 But what makes our case interesting is how we subsample the 64R raw lidar scans to make it 32R, 16R lidar-scans respectively.
 We needed to split the lidar rows based on azimuth angle in lidar space (see our paper), so we required [KITTI raw dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php) to access the raw lidar scans, skip the desired number of rows and then project the lidar scans in the image plane.
 We provide a sample matlab code that can do the data-mapping between KITTI's depth completion and raw dataset and generate the subsampled data which is used for training eventually.
 So the steps to prepare the subsampled data are: